-‘Chris Packham: Asperger’s and Me’ – a brilliant and moving TV documentary showcasing life on the autistic spectrum
+‘Chris Packham: Asperger’s and Me’ – a brilliant and moving TV documentary showcasing autistic life

 In the UK we have been privileged to have been recently provided with an excellent autobiographical TV documentary by wildlife presenter and conservationist, Chris Packham.